udelcodes/udelcodes.github.io/LTC/fundamentals.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 Look in the JavaScript code and try to find the if statements!
+(Hint: they're in the function called *changeBackground(time)*)